 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.